Clinical Placement Program

 - individual weekly meetings with clinical faculty

-During the next three semesters, you’ll continue to develop your clinical skills in the Speech, Language & Hearing Center, participating in activities such as diagnostic teams and specialty clinics (i.e., fluency, voice, aphasia, and aural rehabilitation).
+During the next three semesters, you’ll continue to develop your clinical skills in our in-house clinical education centers.
+For example, participating in activities such as diagnostic teams and individual and group intervention in our specialty clinics (i.e., fluency, voice, aphasia, and aural rehabilitation).
 You will also complete three clinical placements which typically include education, medical, and special interest placements such as an early intervention, private practice, intensive fluency, or voice placement.
 At the end of each practicum, you’ll participate in an individual conference with the clinical faculty to review your performance and establish future goals.

 At BU, students are actively involved in planning their off-campus internships.
 Before your assignments are made, you’ll interview with the placement coordinator to learn about the many available sites, discuss your preferences for settings and populations, and note any scheduling conflicts.